 I have heard complaints that the toe cap of the Teva Links can get quite hot.
 Designed to be super hard wearing, they feature more rubber than your usual shoe.
 That said, I have spent a lot of time wearing these shoes in Adelaide, South Australia, where it is not unusual to hit 44°C (111°F) in the Summer and I have never experienced this feeling.
 My only real concern is that the inner heel of my shoes have shown signs of wear.
 This is a fairly common occurrence in all of my shoes, mainly because I slip them off and on rather than undoing my laces.
 I recognize that this would either not occur or would occur less if I did untie my laces every time I put on/off my shoes, however it may be a good area for MTB shoe makers to improve their designs – when you are sliding knee pads off and on during the day, there is no way I intend on using my laces as intended any time soon.

-All in all, the Teva Links is my favourite non-SPD biking shoe to date.
+All in all, the is a decent contender in the flat pedal shoe market, but I do have to sat that the best mtb shoe for flat pedals is still the FiveTen Freerider.
 Perfect to ride in yet “normal enough” to wear around town or to the pub.
 As far as fit goes, they tend to run a little slim on their width – if you have wide feet I would probably recommend the FiveTen Freeriders, however if you have skinny feet you will probably be in heaven.
 If you are somewhere in between you will be fine.

 For more information, check out the Teva website at http://www.teva.com.